csanti/terrona/readme.md

 ## Native Currencies

-Terrona is designed with the concept of managing the most important resources in a fictional **world where a virus has taken over**.
+Terrona is designed with the concept of managing scarce resources in a fictional **world where a virus has taken over**.

 |  Currency   | Denomination  | Description  	|
 | ----------- | ------------- |  ------------- |